fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Set-AzureRmServiceBusQueueAuthorizationRule.md

 ```

 ### -Rights
-The rights; for example
+Specifies the rights; for instance:
 @("Listen","Send","Manage").

-Required if 'AuthruleObj' not specified.
+Required if the *AuthruleObj* parameter is not specified.

 ```yaml
 Type: String[]